hiringManager/lmaocat/README.md

 - Randomized color order for each run
 - Easily configurable group size (how many lines/chars per color)
 - Works great with ASCII art, or shitpost pipelines
+- Added Truecolor support with the --avg switch.
+- Added grading for predictable usage of output.
+- Added example tests for usage.

 ---